Local guide’s picks: The best restaurants in Sapa for authentic flavors

 4. Extra care when eating in homestays or remote villages

-It’s wise to carry basic medicine like stomach tablets, and always eat food while it’s hot and drink boiled water.
+It’s wise to carry basic medicine and always eat food while it’s hot and drink boiled water.
 This way you can enjoy the experience with peace of mind.

 👉 And if you want to travel worry-free, join a trusted local agency who knows where to bring you for safe, authentic meals.
 Get in touch with Kampá Tour